-During 2022, the SCR increased by £49 million.
+During 2023, the SCR decreased by £26 million.
 The key components of the change include:

-- The market risk component of SCR (after intra-module diversification is applied) has decreased by £70 million (see table E2.1).
-This is mainly driven by: - the equity and bond market losses over 2022 for the linked policyholder assets has resulted in lower projected future asset-based revenues that are subject to market risks; - the reduction in the Standard Formula symmetric adjustment has reduced the equity stresses applied at year end 2022. - the life underwriting risk component of SCR (after intra-module diversification is applied) has decreased by £18 million over 2022 (see table E2.1).
-This is mainly driven by the reduction in expense risk SCR following the rise in the Solvency II yield curve, which is used to discount the future expense cash flow.
-The lapse risk SCR has also reduced as a result of the reduction in the expected asset-based revenues driven by the fall in AuA; - the operational risk SCR has reduced by £3 million due to the reduction in actual expenses in 2022 in comparison to 2021; - the counterparty default risk SCR has increased by £4 million due to a rise in the intra-group balance; and - the loss-absorbing capacity of deferred taxes ("LACDT") has reduced by £119 million due to the fall in the Solvency II base balance sheet DTL.
-This is primarily driven by the fall in equity market which in turn reduces the policyholder DTL on the business that is subject to life office taxation.
+- The market risk component of SCR (after intra-module diversification is applied) has increased by £57 million (see table E2.1).
+This is mainly driven by: - the rise in AuA due to positive net client cash flow and equity market growth over 2023 has resulted in higher projected future asset-based revenues that are subject to market risks; and - the change in the Standard Formula symmetric adjustment has increased the equity stresses applied at year end 2023. - The life underwriting risk component of SCR (after intra-module diversification is applied) has increased by £42 million over 2023 (see table E2.1).
+This is mainly driven by the increase in lapse risk from the rise in the AuA, which has resulted in an increase in the projected asset-based revenues.
+The expense risk SCR has not changed materially over 2023. - The operational risk SCR has increased by £1 million due to a small increase in the total amount of expenses (including the outsource expenses) relative to the prior year. - The credit risk SCR has increased by £3 million due to a rise in the intra-group balance. - The loss-absorbing capacity of deferred taxes ("LACDT") has increased by £107 million due to the increase in the Solvency II base balance sheet DTL.
+This is primarily driven by the rise in equity market which in turn increases the policyholder DTL on the business that is subject to life office taxation.

-There are net deferred tax liabilities on the Company Solvency II base balance sheet as at 31 December 2022.
+There are net deferred tax liabilities on the Company Solvency II base balance sheet as at 31 December 2023.
 The following individual deferred tax assets are netted against deferred tax liabilities within the QLPL balance sheet based on the relevant accounting standard (IAS 12):

-- £31 million DTA on the Risk Margin introduced by Solvency II; - £2 million DTA relating to historic trading losses brought forward; - £5 million DTA relating to deferred acquisition expenses (spread over seven years for tax purposes); and - £45 million DTA relating to excess expenses carried forward.
+- £14 million DTA on the Risk Margin introduced by Solvency II; - £6 million DTA relating to historical trading losses brought forward; and - £4 million DTA relating to deferred acquisition expenses (spread over seven years for tax purposes).